donecollectively/community-credentials/src/pages/registry-guide.md

 #### Existing Credential Programs

-If you are part of an organization already issuing credentials with AtalaPRISM, simply fill in the details of your credential, how it's issued, and what expectations people should have about someone who holds this credential.
+If you are part of an organization already issuing credentials with AtalaPRISM: fill in the details of your credential, how it's issued, and what expectations people should have about someone who holds this credential.

 Please let people know how you administor or govern the issuance process, too.